quijaman1988/SusanBuckDWAnotes/03_Laravel/12_Composer_Packages.md

 __Alternative Option 1__:

-You can implement the `use` statement at the top of your PHP file to indicate you'll be using that class.
-Then, when you use it, you can simply say `new Random()`.
+You can implement the [`use`](http://php.net/manual/en/language.namespaces.importing.php) statement at the top of your PHP file to import the class.
+Then, when you use the class, you can simply say `new Random()`.

+Example:

 ```php
 use \Rych\Random\Random;